 There is a big price difference between pedal and paddle kayaks.
 Let’s look at some of the available models from Jackson Kayak that come in both pedal and paddle and the pricing at the time of this article.

-I chose Jackson Kayak only because they offer the exact kayaks with and without pedal drives for a more accurate price comparison.
+I chose Jackson Kayak only because they offer the exact kayaks with and without pedal drives.
+This gives a more accurate price comparison.